 “Ey up, yer bloody bugger!
-How’s thee gannin’?”
-We know Yorkshire words and phrases can be confusing for some folk, so we’ve put together a simple top 10 Yorkshire phrases that’ll get you through conversation with us Yorkshire folk without having to stare baffled and confused.
+How’s thee gannin’?”.
+We know Yorkshire words and phrases can be confusing for some folk, so we’ve put together a simple top 10 Yorkshire phrases that’ll get you through conversation with us Yorkshire folk without having to stare at us baffled and confused.

 Yorkshire, otherwise known as “God’s Own Country“, is the largest county in England and with the rolling hills, buzzing cities and quaint villages come a range of differing dialects.
 So, if you’re looking to visit the Northern county we have given you a few words and phrases you can look back at and even try out.
 Think of it like when you go to France and say Merci for everything and start putting on a slight French accent to fit in.

 From Sheffield, all the way up to the coastline of Whitby a true Yorkshireman can confuse even the brightest of sparks, but a friendly “ey up” or “now then” goes a long way.

 A friendly greeting ‘ey up’ is a Yorkshireman’s way of saying hello.
 They may also use the phrase ‘now then’ or ‘nar then’, but we don’t want to confuse you right from the start.

 Possibly the most commonly used phrase in Yorkshire ‘it’ll be reyt’, ‘be reyt’, or just ‘reyt’ is Yorkshire folk way of dealing with most problems.